 Nearly 200 GranuFlo and NaturaLyte lawsuits were consolidated into multidistrict litigation (MDL) in the District of Massachusetts under U.S. District Judge Douglas P. Woodlock.
 The U.S. Judicial Panel on Multidistrict Litigation decided to consolidate cases from Pennsylvania, California, Florida, Georgia, Louisiana, Mississippi, New Jersey New York and Ohio in March 2013.

 Waltham, Mass.-based Fresenius did not object to the MDL being created in Massachusetts.

-According to transfer order, “All the actions share common factual questions arising out of the allegations that plaintiffs suffered injury or death caused by the use or GranuFlo and/or NaturaLyte products during hemodialysis, which alledgedly may cause metabolic alkalosis in patients resulting in low blood pressure.
-Hypokalemia, hypoxemia, hepercapnia, cardiac arrhythmia or cardiopulmonary arrest.”
+According to transfer order, “All the actions share common factual questions arising out of the allegations that plaintiffs suffered injury or death caused by the use or GranuFlo and/or NaturaLyte products during hemodialysis, which allegedly may cause metabolic alkalosis in patients resulting in low blood pressure.
+Hypokalemia, hypoxemia, hypercapnia, cardiac arrhythmia or cardiopulmonary arrest.”

 Some attorneys are claiming hundreds more clients across several more states are ready to file suit.